unforced/concrete/.concrete/index.md

 - [Project Tracking](./tracking.md) - Current status and progress of the project
 - [System Prompt](./system-prompt.md) - System prompt for AI assistants

+## Workflow Guides

+These guides explain how to use Concrete for different scenarios:

+- [From Ideation to Template](./workflows/ideation-to-template.md) - How to create a template from an ideation document
+- [Template Specialization](./workflows/template-specialization.md) - How to specialize an existing template
+- [Pattern Extraction](./workflows/pattern-extraction.md) - How to extract patterns from existing applications
+- [From Template to Application](./workflows/template-to-app.md) - How to use a template to build an application

 ## Milestone Implementation Guides

 These guides provide step-by-step instructions for implementing each milestone of the project: